 These IRS rules apply to scholarships (both merit and athletic), fellowships and grants— including government-sponsored, need-based Pell Grants.
 However, there are exceptions.

-For example, payments made through the GI Bill aren't considered scholarships, nor are they considered taxable income.
-Students participating in the National Health Service Corps Scholarship Program or the Armed Forces Health Professions Scholarship and Financial Assistance Program also don't generally pay taxes on their aid for qualified education expense.
-Student loans, of course, are never taxable since they aren't considered income, and have to be repaid.
+For example, payments made through the GI Bill aren’t considered scholarships nor are they considered taxable income.
+Students participating in the National Health Service Corps Scholarship Program or the Armed Forces Health Professions Scholarship and Financial Assistance Program generally don’t pay taxes on their aid for qualified education expense either.
+Student loans, of course, are not taxable since they aren’t considered income and have to be repaid.

 And just to be very clear, scholarships awarded to students who are not in a degree program are always taxable.